monix/monix-sample/README.md

 # Monifu Client/Server Sample

-Sample of a mixed client/server application demonstrating the streaming of values over web-socket, while doing back-pressure.
+Sample of a mixed client/server application demonstrating the streaming of values over web-socket, both simple and with back-pressure applied (by means of the [Reactive Streams](http://www.reactive-streams.org/) protocol).

 See: **[monifu-sample.herokuapp.com](http://monifu-sample.herokuapp.com)**